 In 2018 Mario joins Dynasty Camps & Clinics and was appointed Assistant Coach / Dribble Coach, coaching Basketball Programs developed by Sam Graham for the age groups 6 to 14.
 In this period Mario has coached 3 Camps in Amsterdam and Almere.

-In 2020 Mario returns to DBX Academy and joins DBX Wolves.
+January 2020 Mario returns to DBX Academy and joins DBX Wolves.
 Mario is the coach of DBX Juniors Academy and DBX Wolves U10-U12 and U14-U16 team.

 Mario coaching approach is positive and challenging.
 He has the ability to bring the best out of (young) players by acknowledging strengths and weaknesses and work towards improvement and overall success.